pasha-log/blogly-sqla-app/README.md

 ## Description

 Create a fake profile on this simple SQLAlchemy app.
+Create a post and add tags to them.
+Create your own tags as well!